open-telemetry/opentelemetry-collector-contrib/processor/routingprocessor/README.md

     endpoint: localhost:24250
 ```

-### Tech Preview: Telemetry Query Language expressions as routing conditions
+### Tech Preview: OpenTelemetry Transformation Language expressions as routing conditions

-Alternatively, it is possible to use subset of the [Telemetry Query Language (TQL)](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md#telemetry-query-language) expressions as routing conditions.
+Alternatively, it is possible to use subset of the [OpenTelemetry Transformation Language (OTTL)](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md#telemetry-query-language) expressions as routing conditions.

-To configure the routing processor with [TQL] routing conditions use the following options:
+To configure the routing processor with [OTTL] routing conditions use the following options:

 - `table (required)`: the routing table for this processor.
-- `table.expression (required)`: the routing condition provided as the [TQL] expression.
+- `table.expression (required)`: the routing condition provided as the [OTTL] expression.
 - `table.exporters (required)`: the list of exporters to use when the routing condition is met.
 - `default_exporters (optional)`: contains the list of exporters to use when a record
 does not meet any of specified conditions.